soulfresh/nvchad-config/README.md

 remove the NvChad repo clone that was checked out along side this repo.
 You can do that if you want.

 ## NerdFonts
+This gives us fonts and icons that work with vim.
+Without this you will see a lot of broken icons in vim.

 https://github.com/ronniedroid/getnf

+For me this was installed into ~/.local/bin which wasn't showing up in my bash.
+So I added that folder as a PATH in my .zshrc file.

+Once installed run `getnf` and install the `FiraCode` font which is what we have set as the default in `config/chadrc.lua`.
+You can also set this in iTerm under Preferences -> Profile -> Text.

 ## TODO